 Halley's recent compositions for choir and organ (and selected

-instruments) which works are now being compiled into a brand new
+instruments) which have now been compiled into a new

 recording with Halley's own choir, Keramion Singers.
 Lifted from an extensive range of works